Y-E-Projects/BasicStockApp/readme.md

 ---

+## View Turkish Version

+For the Turkish version of this guide, please see: [README-TR.md](README-TR.md)

+---

 ## 1. Download and Extract Package (Manual IIS Installation)

 * Download the `API.zip` file from the [BasicStockApp Releases](https://github.com/Y-E-Projects/BasicStockApp/releases) page.